LexFTW/CAD/README.md

 * [JestJS](https://jestjs.io/) - The framework for unit test and mock.
 * [Firebase](https://firebase.google.com/) - The host for the app.

+## Goals
+Please read Goals.md for details about our goals.

 ## Authors
 * Alexis Mengual Vázquez
 * David Usón